Shoe Trading License in Dubai: Cost and Requirements

 Dubai's position as a global logistics and retail hub makes it one of the most strategically valuable locations in the world to launch a footwear trading business.
 Whether you are an entrepreneur entering the GCC market for the first time or an established brand seeking a regional distribution base, Dubai South Business Hub Free Zone offers a compelling environment for footwear trade.

-This guide covers everything you need to know about obtaining a shoe trading licence under activity code 4771.99 at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.
+This guide covers everything you need to know about obtaining a shoe trading license under activity code 4771.99 at Dubai South Business Hub Free Zone, including costs, requirements, and setup steps.

 Key Stats at a Glance